On this page

 Our Counsellor is based in the Australian Embassy and Mission to the European Union in Brussels and in the Australian Embassy in Paris.

-- Fostering collaboration in areas such as low emissions technologies, hydrogen, critical minerals, artificial intelligence, digital economy, space and astronomy.
+- Collaborating in areas such as low emissions technologies, hydrogen, critical minerals, artificial intelligence, digital economy, space and astronomy.

-- Representing Australia at OECD Committees on science, innovation, entrepreneurship and digital economy.
+- Representing Australia at OECD Committees on energy, climate, science, innovation, entrepreneurship and digital economy.

-Our Counsellor is based in the Australia High Commission in New Delhi.
+Our Counsellor will be based in the Australia High Commission in New Delhi from September 2021.

 - Supporting the Australia-India Strategic Research Fund, our largest bilateral partnership for innovation, science and research.

-- Supporting the Ministerial Australia-India Energy Dialogue, which covers all energy and resources trade, policy development and research collaboration.
+- Supporting the ministerial Australia-India Energy Dialogue, covering energy and resources trade, policy development and research collaboration.

 Our Counsellor is based in the Australian Embassy in Tokyo.